 Often after about three months of dating, things come to an end, because you’ve got to that stage where you’ve found out things about each other that you couldn’t possibly have known any earlier.
 At three months things start to settle down a bit and you may argue or have misunderstandings based on differences in values or assumptions.
 It doesn’t necessarily mean you’re not ready for a relationship just because you’ve had several of these short-term experiences – it could just be because you weren’t right for each other.

 “I know I’m not ready for a relationship, but if I tick short-term fun as a woman am I going to attract all the wrong men?
 And if a man ticks this, will he get any replies on dating apps?”

 Try to show in your profile that you’ll treat the other person well, and that you will want to go on dates and do things together.
 You’ll have to put in some effort however short-term it is, as you should do with any friend.

 I was married for 25 years.
 How long will it be before I’m ready for a relationship?

-I would say wait at least three months after all the practical arrangements and stressful legal stuff have been sorted.
+Wait at least 3-6 months after all the practical arrangements and stressful legal stuff have been sorted.
 And don’t date while you’re still living in the same home.
 But it could take up to two years.
 You probably won’t know until you start, and you’ll need to be honest with your dates.
 Say it’s early days for you and that you’ll want to take it slow.

 I just want sex right now.
 I can’t handle any kind of involvement.
 Is this OK?

 Only you can answer this.
 If you feel fine about it, OK!
 If you’re not sure, ask yourself:

 Why do I feel the need to separate sex from emotion?
 Is this kind of dissociation going to help me to make progress emotionally and psychologically as a person?
 If I am vulnerable right now, will this damage me further?

 What am I afraid of?